SEVEN SOURCES

 A Progressive Rock track by SEVEN SOURCES.

 "1 A VOICE CRIED OUT" by SEVEN SOURCES is a Progressive Rock production available on SoundClick.
 The production choices feel intentional, giving the track a distinct character.
-The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
+There is a quiet confidence to this track — the mark of an artist who understands the progressive rock sound.
 It has charted at #14 on the SoundClick Progressive Rock chart.
-If Space is in your rotation, "1 A VOICE CRIED OUT" belongs there too — find it on SoundClick.
+Stream "1 A VOICE CRIED OUT" and explore more from SEVEN SOURCES on SoundClick.

-Independent artist SEVEN SOURCES drops "3 AEON-7", an Ambient Electronic track on SoundClick.
+Independent artist SEVEN SOURCES drops "3 AEON-7", an Ambient track on SoundClick.
 The track showcases SEVEN SOURCES's instinct for crafting memorable music.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
-If Space is in your rotation, "3 AEON-7" belongs there too — find it on SoundClick.
+The kind of ambient cut that earns its place in a playlist and stays there.
+Discover "3 AEON-7" and the rest of the SEVEN SOURCES discography on SoundClick.

-An Ambient Electronic track by SEVEN SOURCES.
+An Ambient track by SEVEN SOURCES.

-Discover this Ambient Electronic track.
+Discover this Ambient track.

-SoundClick artist SEVEN SOURCES presents "5 A FLIGHT OVER THE RIM", a remarkable release in the Ambient Electronic genre.
+SoundClick artist SEVEN SOURCES presents "5 A FLIGHT OVER THE RIM", an outstanding release in the Ambient genre.
 The song establishes its own world and invites the listener to settle in.
-This is a remarkable offering in this genre from this independent artist.
+The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
 "5 A FLIGHT OVER THE RIM" has peaked at number 10 on the SoundClick Ambient chart.
-Stream "5 A FLIGHT OVER THE RIM" and explore more from SEVEN SOURCES on SoundClick.
+SEVEN SOURCES is an independent artist on SoundClick, releasing Ambient music directly to fans worldwide.

 -